rayline/mentorChatBackend/doc/restDoc.md

 	- GET getting all user ID.
 Fileds: "userid"(uint64[])
 + /api/user/new
 	- GET allocating a new user id whose information is not set yet, and should be set before using.
 A token will also be returned so that caller will be able to set password.
 User id with no password set for time EMPTY_USER_LIFE (constant, in seconds) will be deprecated and returned to the id pool. filed: "userid"(uint64)
++ /api/user/login
+	- GET deactivate the current token so the user is logged out.
+The token will become unavailable.
+With no token causes errors.
 + /api/user/{userid}
 	- GET returns the information of the user.
 Content varies as permissions of user.
 Field names will be named the same as is in the defination of user.
 	- POST setting user information, including password.
 Operation may be denied with low permission.
 If you don't wish to change a field, do not mention it, otherwise it will be cleared or result in other errors.
 Field names will be named the same as is in the defination of user.